tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 - Bonefish have a cool latin name: *abula vulpes* means silver fox.
 They also have a cooler nickname: "ghost of the flats".

 - In the world of saltwater fly fishing, the "big three" are tarpon, permit, and bonefish.
 Tarpon are the most iconic because of how photogenic they are; they're huge and they tend to leap out of the water.
 Basically, they're giant sardines with funny looking mouths.
 Permit are the least fish-looking fish of the three.
 They look like what you would end up with if you took a normal fish and smooshed it into a rhombus.
-What makes them even more unique is that they are the nervous nellies of the ocean, making them notoriously hard to catch.
-It's common to go searching for one all day and then have your fly shrugged off after making a perfect cast.
+What makes them more unique is that they are notoriously hard to catch.
+It's common to go searching for one all day and then have the only fish you find to be too timid to take your fly after making a perfect cast.

 - I went down a Youtube spiral when we were close to leaving for the trip.
 The highlights were these two videos Yeti made on [giant trevally in the Seychelles](https://www.youtube.com/watch?v=MNfBHLp_FKg) and [tarpon in Florida](https://www.youtube.com/watch?v=FZoMPciCciY).
 There's also [this gem](https://www.youtube.com/watch?v=IYq7i4u3XBA).